YassinEldeeb/fire-framework/README.md

    - The Philosophy of Frugality
    - Practical Tips for Singles and Families
    - The Impact of a Frugal Lifestyle
+   - Global Perspectives on Saving: A Look at China
    - Health and Frugality: A Wealthy Combination

 6. [Financial Independence: Saving and Investing](#6-financial-independence-saving-and-investing)